CODARcode/Chimbuko/README.md

 NWCHEM Usecase
 ---------------
-The detail about the implementation can be found on the following links:
+The detail about the NWCHEM usecase can be found on the following links:
 * https://github.com/hjjvandam/nwchem-1/tree/pretauadio/contrib/codar_integration
 * https://github.com/hjjvandam/nwchem-1/tree/pretauadio